Ocean County, New Jersey: State representatives

+The 33 municipalities of Ocean County are covered by four legislative districts.

 Politics

 Ocean County is the most Republican county in New Jersey, a state that characteristically votes Democratic.
 In its history, it has failed to support a Republican for president only three times.
-All of its state legislators, County Commissioners, and countywide constitutional officers are Republicans.
 The last Democratic presidential candidate to win Ocean County was Bill Clinton in 1996, who carried the county with a 46% plurality of the vote.
 The last Democrat to win a majority in the county was Lyndon Johnson in 1964.
+The only other time it did not back a Republican was in 1912 when it voted for Theodore Roosevelt's Progressive Party with a plurality of the vote.
+In 2024, the county's Republican tilt increased in support of Donald Trump, the best such performance since Reagan's 1984 landslide.

+As of 2024, all of its state legislators, County commissioners, and countywide constitutional officers are Republicans.
 As of October 1, 2021, there were a total of 458,230 registered voters in Ocean County, of whom 171,085 (37.3%) were registered as Republicans, 102,005 (22.3%) were registered as Democrats and 179,085 (39.1%) were registered as unaffiliated.
 There were 6,055 voters (1.3%) registered to other parties.
 Among the county's 2010 Census population, 63.2% were registered to vote, including 82.6% of those ages 18 and over.

-In the 2008 presidential election, Republican John McCain received 58.4% of the vote here (160,677 cast), ahead of Democrat Barack Obama with 40.1% (110,189 votes) among the 276,544 ballots cast by the county's 380,712 registered voters, for a turnout of 72.6%.
-The Republican vote totals and overall turnout were significantly down in 2012 due to damage and displacement caused by Hurricane Sandy just days before the election.
-In 2016 and 2020, it was New Jersey's most Republican county, and in 2020, it was the only one to give Donald Trump more than 60% of the vote.